Introduction

 Normative References

-References to external documents are considered normative references if the Specification uses any of the normative terms defined in Normative Terminology to refer to them or their requirements, either as a whole or in part.
+References to external documents are considered normative references if the Specification uses normative terminology or normative descriptions to refer to them or their requirements, either as a whole or in part.

 The following documents are referenced by normative sections of the specification: